BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

 {:toc}

 ## General
-The configuration files of bluemap are formatted using [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md).
+BlueMap's configuration files are formatted using [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md).
 Please make sure you have a basic understanding of how to use HOCON.

-If you have no configuration files, bluemap generates example configurations for you when it is starting.
+If you have no configuration files, BlueMap generates example configurations for you when it is starting.
 In those generated config files every field has a comment above it with what it does, and it's default value *(if it has one)*.
 Read those!
 They'll explain a lot! :)

 ## Configuring your maps *(adding & removing maps)*
 In your config-folder you can find a folder called `maps`.
-This folder contains a `.conf` file for each map that you want bluemap to render, update and/or show on the web-app.
+This folder contains a `.conf` file for each map that you want BlueMap to render, update and/or show on the web-app.

 The name of those config-files (without the `.conf`-extension) will be the identifier of your map.
 E.g. you will use that identifier in your commands to select the map.
-If you rename a config-file, it will be like creating a new map, since bluemap also stores all map-information based on that identifier.
+If you rename a config-file, it will be like creating a new map, since BlueMap also stores all map-information based on that identifier.

 If you want to remove a map, you can just delete its `.conf` file.